-The tax benefits related to the exercise of such options will be recognized in the future when the options are exercised.
-During the three months ended June 30, 2011, we reduced our liability for income taxes payable due to the exercise of 110,371 Rollover options (excluding fractional shares which were redeemed for cash) and 528,690 EIP options, resulting in the reduction of our cash taxes of approximately \$628,000 and \$2.0 million, respectively.
+During the three months ended September 30, 2011, we reduced our liability for income taxes payable due to the exercise of stock options resulting in the reduction of our cash taxes of approximately \$22.1 million.

-The Internal Revenue Service, or IRS, is completing its examination of our income tax returns for fiscal 2006, 2005, and 2004.
-As of June 30, 2011, the IRS has proposed certain adjustments to our claim on research credits.
-Management is currently appealing the proposed adjustment and does not anticipate that the adjustments will result in a material change to our financial position.
+The Company settled its Internal Revenue Service, or IRS, audit for fiscal years 2004, 2005, and 2006 during the quarter.
+The IRS adjusted our research credits claims for the audit years.
+The adjustments did not result in a material change to our financial position.
+Due to the federal audit close the Company released approximately \$24.0 million of reserves for uncertain tax positions in the current quarter.

 We are also subject to taxes imposed by various taxing authorities including state and foreign jurisdictions.
 Tax years that remain open and subject to examination related to state and foreign jurisdictions are not considered to be material or will be indemnified under the merger agreement.
-Additionally, due to statute of limitations expirations and potential audit settlements, it is reasonably possible that reserves recorded on previously recognized tax benefits may be effectively settled by March 31, 2012.
+Additionally, due to statute of limitations expirations and potential audit settlements, it is reasonably possible that a portion of the reserves recorded on previously recognized tax benefits may be effectively settled by March 31, 2012.